m0nad/m0nad.github.io/index.md

 [Diamorphine](https://github.com/m0nad/Diamorphine) - LKM rootkit for Linux Kernels 2.6.x/3.x/4.x/5.x (x86/x86_64 and ARM64).

-[HellRaiser](https://github.com/m0nad/HellRaiser) - Vulnerability scanner using nmap for scanning and correlating found CPEs with CVE.
+[HellRaiser](https://github.com/m0nad/HellRaiser) - Vulnerability scanner using Nmap for scanning and correlating found CPEs with CVE.

-[DNS-Discovery](https://github.com/m0nad/DNS-Discovery) - Multithreaded subdomain bruteforcer meant to be used by pentesters during the initial stagesof testing.
+[DNS-Discovery](https://github.com/m0nad/DNS-Discovery) - Multithreaded subdomain brute-forcer meant to be used by pentesters during the initial stages of testing.
 It uses a wordlist that concatenates with a given domain to search for subdomains.

 [Msfsuggester](https://github.com/m0nad/msfsuggester) - Metasploit exploit suggester using OpenVAS XML output

 [Awesome Privilege Escalation](https://github.com/m0nad/awesome-privilege-escalation) - A curated list of awesome privilege escalation.

-[ARP-Poison](https://github.com/m0nad/ARP-Poison) - ARP-Poison - also know as an - ARP Spoofing tool.
+[ARP-Poison](https://github.com/m0nad/ARP-Poison) - ARP-Poison - also known as an - ARP Spoofing tool.

 [Blog](https://m0nadlabs.wordpress.com/) - Blog with some technical stuff.